Are you on a low FODMAP diet, but you can’t figure out some good low FODMAP snacks to keep around the house?

 Sardines are a great fatty fish that make a low FODMAP, high protein snack.
 Not only do they contain heart healthy omega-3 fatty acids, but they are high in calcium as well (great for keeping those bones nice and strong).

 Tuna is another fatty fish that is a great high protein snack.
-Serve the fish as tuna salad on lettuce wraps, corn tortilla or with crackers or rice cakes.
+Serve the fish as tuna salad on lettuce wraps, corn tortilla or with low FODMAP crackers or rice cakes.

-This was one of my favorite after school snacks!
+This was one of my favorite after-school snacks!
 The low FODMAP diet would stop you from enjoying this oldy but a goody.
-Peanut butter and gluten free pretzels are quick and easy, and are also high in protein and fiber.
+Peanut butter and gluten free pretzels like Glutino Pretzels* are quick and easy, and are also high in protein and fiber.

 You might be thinking, “hold on, doesn’t hummus have chickpeas and garlic in it, taking this off the FODMAP friendly list?”
 Not to worry!
 We have you covered.